m1maker/ngt-docs/ngt_documents/main/functions/user_interaction/screen_reader_detect.md

 string s=screen_reader_detect();
 if(s.is_empty())
 {
-alert("information","your operating system is not using any screen reader, ok");
+alert("Information","Your operating system is not using any screen reader, ok");
 }
 else
 {
-alert("information","your screen reader is detected. "+s,"quit");
+alert("Information","Your screen reader is detected. "+s,"Quit");
 }
 }
 ```